Performance of the Kalman Filter and Smoother for Benchmark Studies: Introduction

 where the expectations are taken only over the random measurement sequences, $\yb_{0:k}$ for the KF and $\yb_{0:K}$ for the KS, since the state sequence is deterministic and fixed as $\xb_{0:K} = \xbbar_{0:K}$.

 Due to this model mismatch, the covariance estimates $\Pb_{k|k}$ and $\Pb_{k|K}$ no longer represent the actual estimation errors.
 Consequently, accurately predicting the estimation performance of the Kalman filter and smoother becomes a nontrivial task.
-This challenge motivates the need for efficient analytical methods that can predict the true estimation performance for the KF and the KS under model mismatch without relying on computationally prohibitive Monte Carlo simulations.
+This challenge motivates the development of efficient analytical methods that can predict the true estimation performance for the KF and the KS under model mismatch without relying on computationally costly Monte Carlo simulations.
 To the best of the authors’ knowledge, this topic has received limited attention in the literature, with existing studies mainly addressing performance bounds~\cite{Fritsche2016}, measurement model misspecification~\cite{SangsukB1990,GeSDW2016}, or both~\cite{TeichnerM2023KF,TeichnerM2023KS}.
 However, the majority of existing methods are not exact, offering only performance bounds, or they treat only partial cases of model misspecification, such as inaccuracies in the measurement model.

-Motivated by these limitations, our previous study presented analytical batch and horizon-recursive MSE expressions for fixed state trajectories, including cases with measurement model mismatch~\cite{KurtOrguner2025}.
-While those methods provide exact analytical results, their complexity grew with trajectory length.
-In this letter, we extend that framework to obtain computationally efficient MSE recursions for benchmark scenarios with fixed state trajectories.
-The proposed method retains the generality of the previous formulation, remaining applicable under measurement model mismatch, while reducing the computational complexity to linear in the trajectory length $K$, i.e., $\bigo(K\,n_x^3)$, where $n_x$ denotes the state dimension.
+Motivated by these limitations, in a previous study, we presented batch and horizon-recursive analytical MSE expressions for fixed state trajectories, including cases with measurement model mismatch~\cite{KurtOrguner2025}.
+While the methods in~\cite{KurtOrguner2025} provide exact analytical results, the computational complexity of MSE expressions for smoothing grew quadratically with trajectory length.
+In this paper, we propose computationally efficient MSE recursions for benchmark scenarios with fixed state trajectories.
+The proposed method retains the generality of the previous formulation and remains applicable under measurement model mismatch, while reducing the computational complexity to linear in the trajectory length $K$, i.e., $\bigo(K\,n_x^3)$, where $n_x$ denotes the state dimension.
 The validity of the proposed approach is demonstrated through simulation studies.
 As a result, the method enables accurate performance prediction for long trajectories with significantly reduced computational cost.